practical-artificial-intelligence-841/website/content/project/project-design-guidelines.md

 - Use ### (level 3) Markdown for the title and normal text for authors and date.

-- Structure the design document in 5 sections as described above.
+- Structure the design document in 6 sections as described above.

 - Use #### (level 4) Markdown for the section headings.

 - In general, use paragraph style in writing the design sections 1, 2, 3, and 4.

-- Include bulleted lists inside paragraphs when appropriate.
+- Include bulleted lists ONLY inside paragraphs when appropriate.

-- The length of the design in PDF form is 2-4 pages.
+- The length of the design in PDF form is 3-4 pages.

 Failing to meet the organization and formatting requirements results in **no credit** for the submission.